 What sort of set up do I need for an online lesson?

 You’ll need to set up your device (phone/tablet/computer) next to your harp and allow it to access your camera and microphone.
 Ideally, I’d like to be able to view the harp from the left side, with an angle that includes your hands, the range of the strings, and a bit of your face.
-I do not need to see the music on your stand.
-Please tune your harp and have your music and a pencil on your music stand.
+Your harp should be tuned and you'll need to have your music and a pencil ready on your music stand.

-For online lessons, students read their own music on their stand, and I have a copy of the same piece spread out in front of me so that I can follow along.
-I have a really large collection of music, so chances are good that I have most of what you’re playing.
+During online lessons, students read their own music on their stand, and I have a copy of the same piece spread out in front of me so that I can follow along.

 Questions about Harps

 Do I need to own a harp?
 How do I go about finding a harp to rent or purchase?

 You will need a harp to practice on at home, but there are lots of ways to go about this.
 I have a few rental harps that are an option based on availability for local students.
 This can be a great way to try the harp without making a long-term commitment.
 You can also rent through a harp center, rent through a private individual, or purchase a new or used harp.
 My article New to the Harp has some helpful information about this.

 What sizes do harps come in?

 Harps come in a surprisingly wide range of sizes.
 The smallest harps are only three feet tall with just a few octaves of strings, and the biggest are around six feet tall and have six and a half octaves of strings.
 Most students begin with a small- to medium-size instrument.